Menu Close

 This is another one that has nothing to do with the place it was named after.
 In fact, the people in Pattaya, Thailand have no idea that there is a dish in another country that was named after their city (I asked).

-Nasi goreng Pattaya is plain fried rice wrapped in a thin omelet, drizzled with chili sauce, and served with a few slices of cucumber.
+Nasi goreng Pattaya is plain fried rice wrapped in a thin omelet, sort of like a savory crepe parcel, then drizzled with chili sauce, and served with a few slices of cucumber.

 8. Nasi Goreng Ladna

-Sometimes the gravy is poured on top of the rice.
+If you’re not into dry fried rice, this is a great alternative.
 Doesn’t sound or look very appetizing, but actually tastes pretty good to me.
 I like my rice swimming in gravy.
 Kind of like porridge, but with more texture.

 9. Nasi Goreng Paprik